learning color through paints

 The only difference between the two sheets is the situation or context in which they appear.
 Color experience is the outcome of context judgments that combine the quality of light and our understanding of the physical world to create the appearance of constant object colors.

 Traditional color theory might explain this as an effect of simultaneous color contrast.
-To appreciate the importance of light and spatial context in color perception, I've reproduced the colors of the carpet and papers in the following two dimensional, "color theory" diagram:
+To appreciate the importance of light and spatial context in color perception, I've reproduced the colors of carpet and papers in the following two dimensional, "color theory" diagram:

 the color contrast in a "color theory" presentation